FREE GROCERIESVIDEO GAME PROOF OF CONCEPT

 Grocery distribution is also randomly-generated

-“Expired” groceries turn into small enemy variants that hop toward your cart to cause mayhem
+“Expired” groceries turn into small enemy variants that hop toward the cart to cause mayhem

 Medium enemy variants steal things from your cart, including its wheels